Elsie Tu: Retirement and death

 Tu left active politics and closed her office in 1998 but continued to comment on social issues and turned in articles to newspapers to criticise government policies she deemed unfair or inadequate.
 She remained, as one Hong Kong commentator put it, "the pro-Beijing camp's only worthy, authentic, popular hero".

-In 2002, she wrote to the Legislative Council in support of enactment of the anti-subversion law under Basic Law Article 23, a largely unpopular move seen by many as a threat to civil liberty.
+In 2002, she wrote to the Legislative Council in support of enactment of the anti-subversion law under Basic Law Article 23.
 The controversy over Article 23 sparked the 1 July Protest of 2003 with a record turnout of more than 500,000 demonstrators.
 The legislation had been promoted by Regina Ip, Secretary for Security.
 When the latter ran in the 2007 Legislative Council by-election against democrat Anson Chan who was the former Chief Secretary for Administration, Tu publicly endorsed the Beijing-supported Ip.

 In 2013, she criticised the widening income disparity in Hong Kong and "rich men who seem to have no conscience", expressing sympathy for striking dock workers against billionaire Li Ka-shing's Hutchison Whampoa.

 Tu turned 100 in June 2013.
 For her 100th birthday, Mu Kuang alumni established the Elsie Tu Education Fund in her honour.
 She died from pneumonia-related complications at the Kwun Tong United Christian Hospital on 8 December 2015, aged 102.
 All three Chief Executives Leung Chun-ying and his two predecessors Tung Chee-hwa and Donald Tsang were among the pallbearers at the funeral of Tu on 20 December.
 A cremation ceremony was held at the Cape Collinson Crematorium in Chai Wan after the funeral and Tu's ashes were buried with the remains of her husband, Andrew Tu.